Meet Female Bricklayer - Katie Smith

 "There wasn’t a female tradeswomen that inspired me.
 Me and my Prince's Trust worker Emma went to visit a construction placement back in 2016, and I loved it.
 We sat in her car afterwards and we both agreed that year, was going to be my year, since the things have been a little mad in regards to succeeding and awards and progress.
 My Grandfather was a bricklayer, he played a father role so he would always be my inspiration as his father also was a master bricklayer so I feel privileged to have been able to carry on the family skill and keep it going.
 Who knows maybe in the future, I can pass it onto my children and I can be their inspiration!"

-If you are inspired by Katie and are interested in becoming a Dickies Ambassador then click here.
+If you are inspired by Katie and are interested in becoming a Dickies Ambassador, visit the Dickies Community page.